 While at the dollar store one day, I noticed they had blue and red bandanas in a 2 pack for $1 – obviously.
 Hey!
 I figured I could whip up my bandana tablecloth for about $3-$4.
-Cute, and cheap?!
+However the dollar store only had red and blue but I found lots of fun colors on Amazon!
 I have a 70″ square table, which I love, but it is impossible to find a reasonably priced tablecloth for this table!
 I figured it was a bonus that I could just make one myself for so cheap.
-I ended up needing 9 bandanas so it cost me about $5.
-Not too shabby.
+I ended up needing 9 bandannas total.

 I started by laying out the bandanas on my table in a pattern I liked to make sure it fit.
 I didn't want it to drape too much because I was hoping for something really casual and easy.
 I ironed each bandana to get the folds out and laid them down on the table.
 Then I sewed three strips of three bandanas together and attached those strips together to form a square.
 But here's the problem – there is a reason dollar store bandanas are cheap.
 They weren't exactly perfectly square.
 I ended up with some very interesting seams!
 The tablecloth gathers or puckers a tad where things didn't match up – but I still love it!
 If you want better seams, and a flatter tablecloth, I would suggest either buying nicer bandanas or squaring off the dollar store version!
 These bandanas on Amazon are 100% cotton – I'd wash first, then sew.